About Advance Paradigm Mail Services, Inc

-CVS Health Corp. is a leading pharmacy benefits manager with nearly 90 million plan members as well as the nation's largest drugstore chain (topping Walgreens).
-It runs more than 9,700 retail and specialty drugstores under the CVS, Navarro, and Longs Drug banners.
-In addition to its standalone pharmacy operations, the company operates CVS locations inside Target stores, and runs a prescription management company, Caremark Pharmacy Services.
-The company also offers walk-in health services through its retail network of MinuteClinics that are located in around 1,000 CVS stores.
+CVS Health Corp. is a leading pharmacy benefits manager with nearly 92 million plan members as well as the nation's largest drugstore chain (topping Walgreens).
+It runs more than 9,900 retail and specialty drugstores.
+In addition to its standalone pharmacy operations, the company operates CVS locations inside Target stores and runs a prescription management company, Caremark Pharmacy Services.
+The company also offers walk-in health services through its retail network of MinuteClinics that are located in around 1,100 CVS stores.
 In late 2018 CVS acquired health insurer Aetna in a $70 billion megadeal, which adds traditional health insurance plans serving some 38 million people to its operations.

-CVS Health operates through two main segments: Pharmacy Services and Retail/LTC (long-term care).
+CVS Health operates through three main segments: Pharmacy Services, Retail/LTC (long-term care), and Health Care Benefits.

-CVS's Retail/LTC segment (40% of sales) operates around 9,900 pharmacies (including more than 1,700 retail pharmacies and approximately 80 clinics in Target stores), as well as 1,140 MinuteClinic locations, long-term care pharmacy operations, and online operations (CVS.com, Onofre.com.brTM, and Navarro.com).
+CVS's Retail/LTC segment (more than 35% of sales) operates around 9,900 pharmacies (including more than 1,700 retail pharmacies and approximately 80 clinics in Target stores), as well as 1,100 MinuteClinic locations, long-term care pharmacy operations, and online operations.
 The pharmacy accounts for more than two-thirds of sales in this segment, while "front store" retail merchandise accounts for the rest.
-CVS' MinuteClinics, which are primarily located in CVS stores, are staffed by nurse practitioners and physician assistants who treat minor conditions, perform health screenings, and deliver vaccinations; some locations also treat chronic conditions.
+CVS' MinuteClinics are staffed by nurse practitioners and physician assistants who treat minor conditions, perform health screenings, and deliver vaccinations; some locations also treat chronic conditions.

 Sales and Marketing